IamLiesa/blog_21moves/content/blog/six-benefits-you-didnt-know-stretching-would-have-on-your-body.md

 +++
 title = "Six Benefits you didn't know stretching would have on your Body" description = "You might feel that stretching only steals time from your 'real' workout.
-But there actually are many benefits that come from properly stretch your body." date = "2016-12-12T13:50:46+02:00" tags = ["Fitness", "Wanderlust"] categories = ["Fitness", "Wanderlust"]
+But there actually are many benefits that come from properly stretching your body." date = "2016-12-12T13:50:46+02:00" tags = ["Fitness", "Wanderlust"] categories = ["Fitness", "Wanderlust"]